renatoathaydes/dartle-website/source/processed/dartle-overview.md

 To really benefit from Dartle, you need to tell it what the inputs/outputs of your tasks are, otherwise it has no way of knowing when it can skip running a Task.

-To declare the inputs/outputs of a Task, we use an implementation of `RunCondition`.
+To declare the inputs/outputs of a Task, an implementation of `RunCondition` can be used.

 To understand `RunCondition`, let's look at a simple build example to compile a C program.
 As you may know, you can ask the C compiler to
 [output an `.o` (object) file](https://beej.us/guide/bgc/html/split/multifile-projects.html#compiling-with-object-files) for each `.c` source file.
 The object files can be linked together into a final executable once they've been compiled.

-This means that we can compile only those files we're making changes to, without having to re-compile everything even if just a single file has changed.
-If we have a proper build system, we should be able to achieve that automatically.
+This means that it is not necessary to re-compile everything when a single file, or only a few, have changed.
+With a proper build system, it should be possible to achieve that automatically.

-With Dartle, we may achieve this in a few different ways.
-The simplest would be to declare a `Task` for each C file, so that we do not need to compute inputs/outputs at all, just explicitly declare them.
+To illustrate how Dartle can solve this problem, consider some basic C source code.

-First, create a `hello.c` file:
+`hello.c`

 ```c
 #include <stdio.h>